 Signal gives users the option to enable usernames.
 If sources do not want to share their personal phone number with media organizations, they should enable a username before reaching out.

-For media organizations that have not yet enabled a Signal username, it’s important to understand that sources can also inadvertently put your organization’s phone number in their phone’s contact list, which in some situations may place them at risk if their device is ever seized or if their contact list is uploaded to a cloud service provider like Google Drive or iCloud.
+For media organizations that have not yet enabled a Signal username, it’s important to understand that sources can also inadvertently put your organization’s phone number in their phone’s contact list.
+In some situations, this may place them at risk if their device is ever seized or if their contact list is uploaded to a cloud service provider like Google Drive or iCloud.
 This is also a good reason for newsrooms to consider using Signal usernames by default.
+Consider the example from KQED California Newsroom, which shares a username and a QR code generated by Signal, instead of a phone number.

 Encrypted email, with PGP